 We now milk 30 Jersey cows.
 But why Jerseys?
 In addition to their beautiful eyes, they produce rich, creamy milk and can handle our hot North Carolina summer climate well.
 Each cow has her own distinct personality and we name each one!
 We ensure a low-stress environment for our cows – their comfort and well-being is paramount: Good pasture access and proper handling of our calves and adult cows help to keep our herd healthy and happy.
 Grass is a primary food, supplemented by grain and hay for good nutrition.
 We grow a mixture of cool and warm season grasses in order to maximize the number of grass days per year, and we practice an intensive rotational grazing system: Moving our herd to different strips of pasture allows the grass to grow back to a height which is most nutritious for our livestock and improves the soil.

-If you visit our farm during the annual Piedmont Farm Tour, you’re sure to meet our ox team, Breis and Fryer.
-Born right here at the Creamery, these twin Jersey oxen have been trained as working livestock and provide some low-impact labor on our land.
-Find out more about Breis & Fryer on their blog.
+If you visit our farm during the annual Piedmont Farm Tour, you’re sure to meet our ox, Fryer.
+Born right here at the Creamery, Fryer has been trained as working livestock and provides some low-impact labor on our land.
+Find out more about Fryer on his blog.